Installation & Setup

 Setting permissions to 777 means anyone on the system can read, write, and execute the file.
 On shared hosting, this means other accounts on the same server could potentially read your database credentials from parameters.php or inject malicious code into your PHP files.

 Even on a VPS where you are the only user, 777 is unnecessary and indicates a misconfiguration.
-If the web server cannot write to a directory with 755 permissions, the solution is to fix the ownership, not to open permissions to the world.
+If the web server cannot write to a directory with 755 permissions, the fix is to correct the ownership, not to open permissions to the world.
 Here is what you should do instead of using 777:

 - Check who the web server runs as: